19 Best Restaurants In Asheville From Locals (2024)

 • Cuisine: Indian

-• Contact: 22 Battery Park Avenue, Asheville, NC 28801 | (828) 254-4003
+• Contact: 32 Banks Ave, Asheville, NC 28801 | (828) 254-4003

 It’s no secret that Chai Pani is one of the best Downtown Indian restaurants in Asheville, with Chef Meherwan Irani winning a James Beard Award.
 Featured in The New York Times, GQ Magazine, and New York Magazine, with a visit from Samantha Brown, Chai Pani offers an array of Indian snacks.
 Tom and I most enjoy their okra fries, chicken pakoras, rice, daal, bhel puri, and corn bhel.
+The new South Slope space is on fire (it’s an experience!), along with its handcrafted cocktails and unique, tasty dishes.

 12 Bones Smokehouse